Interlock-Security/Interlock/README.md

 </div>

-Web application UI design is not just about how a product looks but how it works.
-Using web technologies in your UI makes your product modern and professional, And a well-designed web application will help you make a solid first impression on potential customers.
-Great web application design also assists you in nurturing leads and increasing conversions.
-In addition, it makes navigating and using your web app easier for your users.
+Web application UI design goes beyond aesthetics—it’s about functionality.
+Leveraging modern web technologies ensures your product looks professional and up-to-date.
+A thoughtfully designed interface creates a strong first impression, helps guide potential customers through your funnel, boosts conversions, and enhances the overall user experience by making navigation intuitive and seamless.

 ### Why Use Web Browsers?

-Today's web browsers have everything a modern UI needs.
-Web browsers are very sophisticated and optimized.
-Therefore, using it as a GUI will be an excellent choice.
-While old legacy GUI lib is complex and outdated, a WebView-based app is still an option.
-However, a WebView needs a huge SDK to build and many dependencies to run, and it can only provide some features like a real web browser.
-That is why Webinix uses real web browsers to give you full features of comprehensive web technologies while keeping your software lightweight and portable.
+Modern web browsers offer all the capabilities required for a cutting-edge UI.
+They are highly advanced, optimized, and well-suited to serve as a graphical interface.
+In contrast, traditional legacy GUI libraries are often outdated and complex.
+While WebView-based applications are a possible alternative, they come with drawbacks—including large SDKs, numerous dependencies, and limited feature support compared to full browsers.
+That’s why Webinix leverages real web browsers, delivering the complete power of modern web technologies while keeping your application lightweight and portable.

 ### How Does it Work?